How Genetics Impact Sleep

 Sleep Disordered Breathing and Obstructive Sleep Apnea

 Obstructive sleep apnea is a sleep disorder characterized by intermittent upper-airway collapse, which impairs ventilation and disrupts sleep.
-Various genetically influenced or physiologic factors may contribute to upper-airway collapse, such as anatomical features (e.g., craniofacial features), reduced dilator muscle activity during sleep, decreased end-expiratory lung volume, ventilatory control instability, and sleep-state instability, although obesity may outweigh these other predispositions.
+Various genetically influenced or physiologic factors may contribute to upper-airway collapses, such as anatomical features (e.g., craniofacial features), reduced dilator muscle activity during sleep, decreased end-expiratory lung volume, ventilatory control instability, and sleep-state instability, although obesity may outweigh these other predispositions.
+Take a look through our comprehensive review guide of the best mattresses for sleep apnea and find out more.

 It is abundantly clear that sleep is genetically controlled.
 Although environmental factors have an impact on the duration and quality of sleep, genetic regulation is demonstrated by the heritability of sleep traits, the identification of particular genetic polymorphisms that affect these traits, and the existence of familial sleep disorders.
 Genetic model systems –zebrafish, fruit flies and worms – have only recently been developed for studying sleep, and are starting to reveal the molecular foundations of sleep.
 This is a very interesting area in which we are scratching the surface.
 Given that we spend a third of our lives asleep, unlocking the secrets of this mysterious realm may help us in treating many genetic abnormalities in the years to come.